Note:

 Our commitment to counter economic crime

-We have no tolerance for facilitating or appearing to facilitate any form of economic crime and must operate to avoid breaching economic crime laws and/or regulations prescribed by our policies.
+We operate to comply with economic crime laws and/or regulations, as prescribed by our policies.
+We have no tolerance for knowingly facilitating or appearing to facilitate any form of economic crime including money laundering, terrorism financing, contravention of sanctions, bribery and corruption, internal fraud, external fraud, failure to prevent corporate fraud or tax evasion facilitation .
 We recognise the damaging impact that economic crime has on our customers, communities and wider society, and we understand that tackling economic crime is the right thing to do.
-We're committed to fulfilling our legal and regulatory obligations through the application of a risk-based approach to deter, detect, prevent and report economic crime.

 We expect compliance with economic crime laws and regulations that apply to our business and the transactions we undertake, whether by our employees, customers, supply chain, relevant third parties or associated persons.
-We are committed to conducting our activities with integrity, and honouring our regulatory, ethical and social responsibilities.
+We are committed to acting professionally, fairly and with integrity in all business dealings and relationships.
 This commitment is defined by our senior management and supported by the Board, which holds ultimate accountability for ensuring that we are compliant and operating within our risk appetite.
+The Audit Committee provides oversight and advice to the Board on the adequacy and effectiveness of Nationwide’s internal control and risk management framework.
+Annually, the Committee reviews and recommends to the Board, for its approval, the related statements to be included in the Annual Report and Accounts.

-Our economic crime framework includes a policy and standards that apply to all business areas, employees, our supply chain and associated persons.
-The policies and standards are informed by applicable laws, regulations, guidance and industry best practices.
-Minimum control requirements that facilitate risk-based, effective and efficient risk management are set in the key areas of anti-money laundering and counter-terrorist financing (AML/CTF), proliferation financing, sanctions, internal theft and fraud, external fraud and anti-bribery and corruption (ABC) (including anti-facilitation of tax evasion).
+Our economic crime framework includes an Economic Crime Policy and supporting standards that apply to all business areas, employees, our supply chain and associated persons.
+The policies and standards are informed by applicable laws, regulations, guidance and industry best practices (including appropriate international sources such as the Financial Action Task Force (FATF) and the Wolfsberg Group).
+Minimum control requirements that facilitate risk-based, effective and efficient risk management are set in the key areas of anti-money laundering and counter-terrorism financing (AML/CTF), proliferation financing, sanctions, internal and external fraud, prevention of corporate fraud, and anti-bribery and corruption (ABC) (including anti-facilitation of tax evasion).

 The requirements include, but are not limited to: